UltraView XLINKING: A Novel Treatment Option for Keratoconus

 You may also explore other options for treatment.
 Corneal transplants are highly effective but also invasive, and are often considered by those suffering from keratoconus as a last resort solution.
 You may be recommended to opt for a corneal transplant if you have scarring on the corneas or your corneas have become too steep.
 Many procedures that we perform here at UELC may also be combined with LASIK surgery for vision improvement.

 Experiencing Vision Trouble in Vaughan?
-Meet with a Skilled Surgeon
+Find a Keratoconus Specialist

 If you notice any early signs or sudden changes in your vision, come visit the professionals at UELC.
 Our skilled surgeons offer the latest in keratoconus treatments and can help you experience improved vision and comfort.
 Meet with our team of professionals for a proper diagnosis, to discuss your options and determine your candidacy for UltraView XLINKING.